 Black-eyed Susans benefit from being deadheaded throughout the summer to promote fresh blooms.
 The plants can be cut back in the fall after the first frost to tidy up the garden or prevent self-sowing.
 Or, leave the old plants in the garden over winter to feed birds and provide shelter for wildlife.

 Now let’s dig into a few details for whichever solution is the right fit for you and your flowers.
+If you prefer to listen, check out this episode of my podcast, Organic Gardening For Beginners:

 Should black-eyed Susans be cut back after flowering?